Reports and Studies

 For nearly 25 years, the national journal Race, Poverty & the Environment (RP&E) has helped build social and environmental justice movements, serving as an essential tool for research and strategic communications.

-In 2013, Urban Habitat had to suspend publication of RP&E due to financial reasons.
-The magazine is now a project of the Movement Strategy Center, rebranded as Reimagine RP&E. The Reimagine! project seeks to pilot a joint publication model in which individuals and organizations share the sponsorship and editorial direction of the journal.
+In 2013, the magazine was rebranded as Reimagine!.
+It is stewarded by the Movement Strategy Center.
+The Reimagine! project seeks to pilot a joint publication model in which individuals and organizations share the sponsorship and editorial direction of the journal.